PrincetonUniversity/abSENSE/README.md

 #### `Predicted_bitscores`

-For each gene in the analysis, this contains the predicted (maximum likliehood) bitscore of a homolog in each species.
+For each gene in the analysis, this contains the predicted (maximum likelihood) bitscore of a homolog in each species.

 By default, bitscores are only predicted in species in which the gene was not